lhes23/python-mass-update-textline/README.md

 # python-mass-update-textline
-Update contact's tag to "close" using python
+Update contact's tag to "closed" using python